Is Imitrex (Sumatriptan) Safe During Pregnancy?

 3. Are there any alternative medications or treatments for migraines that are considered safer during pregnancy?

 Non-drug treatments and therapies such as massage, getting adequate sleep, and the application of an ice pack are generally recommended by experts during pregnancy.
-Additionally, you may look for relaxation techniques like breathing exercises, meditation, and yoga to get relief.
-Try keeping your stress levels under control (11).
+Additionally, you may explore relaxation techniques such as breathing exercises, meditation, acupuncture, and yoga for relief.
+Try keeping your stress levels under control (10) (11).

 4. Can Imitrex pass through breast milk, and is it safe to use while breastfeeding?